From Stochastic Hamiltonian Systems to Stochastic Compressible Euler Equation: Introduction

-where the pressure is $p=\frac{1}{2}\varrho^{2}.$ We present the first macroscopic derivation of the stochastic compressible Euler equation, our proof is based on stochastic analysis techniques and on the paper \cite{Oes} where the same equation without noise is considered.
-For related works in the deterministics setting see \cite{Carillo}, \cite{Dil} and \cite{Franz}.
+where the pressure is $p=\frac{1}{2}\varrho^{2}.$ We present the first macroscopic derivation of the stochastic compressible Euler equation.
+Our proof involves several tools, for example : Ito-Kunita-Wentzell formula, commutator estimates, Taylor expansion and some ideas in the paper \cite{Oes} where the same equation without noise is considered.
+For related works in the deterministic setting see \cite{Carillo}, \cite{Dil} and \cite{Franz}.

 The problem of solvability of the stochastic compressible Euler system (\ref{eq2}) is very challenging with only a few results available.
 In space dimension one, \cite{Vove} proved existence of entropy solutions.
 The only available results in higher space dimensions concern the local well-posedness of strong solutions, see \cite{Breit}, \cite{Gho}, \cite{Kim}, and references.